604.924.1134 North Shore + Vancouver

 Please read the Off ice participant expectations.

-Designed for skaters from StarSkate to International level, the program includes our S.T.E.P.S. development, as well as comprehensive off ice program training (stretch, dance, strength, agility, aerobic components), pre-season camps, a sport-school program, day ice as well as after-school ice.
+Designed for StarSkate and Podium levels, the program includes our S.T.E.P.S. development, as well as comprehensive off ice program training (stretch, dance, strength, agility, aerobic components).

 S – Skating, stroking, skills, speed